Dirac geometry and integration of Poisson homogeneous spaces: Integrations of Dirac structures via pullbacks

-for all $g\in \G$ (in fact, it suffices to verify this last condition on points in $M$, see \cite[Corollary 4.8]{BCWZ}).
-When $\omega$ is non-degenerate, both conditions automatically hold, showing that symplectic groupoids are particular cases of pre-symplectic groupoids.

-Any pre-symplectic groupoid $(\G,\omega)$ defines a Dirac structure $E$ on $M$, uniquely determined by the fact that the target map $\t$ is a Dirac map \cite[Theorem ~2.2]{BCWZ}, while $\s$ is anti-Dirac; that is, $\s$ is a Dirac map if we equip $M$ with the {\it opposite} Dirac structure
+Any pre-symplectic groupoid $(\G,\omega)$ defines a Dirac structure $E = \delta_\omega(A)$ on $M$, which is also uniquely determined by the fact that the target map $\t$ is a Dirac map \cite[Theorem ~2.2]{BCWZ}, while $\s$ is anti-Dirac; that is, $\s$ is a Dirac map if we equip $M$ with the {\it opposite} Dirac structure